leonardodafishy/SCM-Starter/README.md

-# Starter Next/Hardhat Project
+# Smart Contract Management - Miguel Fesalbon
+This project is a smart contract that simulates a bank account on the Ethereum blockchain.
+The owner of the contract can deposit and withdraw Ether, and the contract keeps track of the balance and logs the transactions.

+## Description
+The smart contract is coded in Solidity and uses the index.js library to communicate with the Ethereum network.
+The contract has the following features:
+* deposit: The owner can send Ether to the contract and increase the balance.
+* withdraw: The owner can withdraw Ether from the contract and decrease the balance.
+* balance: The owner can check the current balance of the contract.

+## Getting Started
-After cloning the github, you will want to do the following to get the code running on your computer.
+After cloning from GitHub, you will want to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code